 1 – Like most competitive displays, they pervert the original meaning of the word competition (“petitioning the gods together”), in favor of exclusively celebrating the winner/hero.

-We require constant repetition of this process (remember how Republican senators patronized and mercilessly grilled Sonia Sotomayor before admitting her to the Supreme Court?) because, above all other factors, we live in a capitalistic culture.
-Here is our “bottom line:” value depends on scarcity.
-Keep the number of functioning doctors, psychologists, lawyers, etc, etc down to the minimum by excluding most applicants – even many who are well qualified – and you keep up the averageprice of their services.
+In a capitalistic culture, the “bottom line” is that value depends on scarcity.
+If the gatekeepers can keep the number of functioning doctors, psychologists, lawyers, etc, down to the minimum by excluding most applicants – even many who are well qualified – they can keep up the average price of their services.
+As always: cui bono, follow the money.

-But why do the Reality hosts go to such lengths to humiliate the losers?
+And why do the Reality hosts go to such lengths to humiliate the losers?
 That is a mystery, but I will offer a guess.
 Perhaps they are encouraging the TV audience to vicariously share in the sadism.
-After all, it is primarily in rejecting the “Other” that we Americans know who we are.
+After all, it is primarily in rejecting the “Others” and in identifying with the “winners” that we Americans know who we are.